Diagrammatic method for many-body non-Markovian dynamics: memory effects and entanglement transitions: Diagrammatics of trajectories

 We write the loop probability $\Sigma^+(t_1,t_2)$ as the probability to perform a normal jump at time $t_1$, times the conditional probability to stay in the new trajectory class $(\alpha,t_1)$, times the probability to reverse jump at time $t_2$.

-We stress that the conditional probability to stay in $(\alpha,t_1)$ is ``dressed'' because we have to allow for the possibility of the system jumping further away from $(\alpha,t_1)$ and then coming back to it with reverse jumps before $t_2$.
+We stress that in Eq. \eqref{Eq:SigmaP} the conditional probability to stay in $(\alpha,t_1)$ is ``dressed'' because we have to allow for the possibility of ``nested'' sequences of jumps, e.g. of the type NJ+NJ+RJ+RJ, in which the system jumps further away from $(\alpha,t_1)$ and then comes back to it with reverse jumps before $t_2$.

 Using Eqs. \eqref{Eq:MQJprob} and \eqref{Eq:NMQJprob} we write

 In the ratio of populations of the target and sources states, we switched to the continuum limit and replaced the summation by an integration.
 An important point is that the integration in the denominator runs from $t$ to $t_2$.
 The upper limit obviously follows from causality, since we can only reverse at time $t_2$ trajectories that underwent a normal jump from $\alpha$ before $t_2$.
 The lower limit is a consequence of the conditional probability $\Pa(t,t')$: we condition the system to be in the state $\alpha$ at time $t$ and we have to only take into account trajectories that normal jumped from $\alpha$ after that time.